Harvey V. Fineberg: Academic career

 Dr. Fineberg is co-author of the books Clinical Decision Analysis, Innovators in Physician Education, and The Epidemic that Never Was, also published under the title The Swine Flu Affair, an analysis of the controversial federal immunization program against swine flu in 1976.
 He has co-edited several books on such diverse topics as AIDS prevention, vaccine safety, and understanding risk in society.
 He has also authored numerous articles published in professional journals.

 Fineberg helped found and served as president of the Society for Medical Decision Making and also served as consultant to the World Health Organization.
 At the National Academies of Sciences, Engineering and Medicine, he chaired and served on a number of panels dealing with health and science policy issues, including AIDS, vaccine safety, and reproducibility and replicability in scientific research.
 He has served as a member of the Public Health Council of Massachusetts (1976–1979), as chairman of the Health Care Technology Study Section of the National Center for Health Services Research (1982–1985), and as president of the Association of Schools of Public Health (1995–1996).
 Additionally, he served on the boards of a number of philanthropic organizations, including the William and Flora Hewlett Foundation, the Josiah Macy, Jr. Foundation, the François-Xavier Bagnoud Foundation (USA), and the China Medical Board.
 He is a member of the American Academy of Arts and Sciences and the American Philosophical Society.
+In 2026 he joined the board of directors of the California Council on Science and Technology.

 He has received numerous awards and prizes, including the Joseph W. Mountin Prize from the Centers for Disease Control, the Wade Hampton Frost Prize from the Epidemiology Section of the American Public Health Association, the Calderone Prize in Public Health from Columbia University's Mailman School of Public Health, awarded Dr. Fineberg the highest prize in public health, from Academyhealth, and honorary degrees from a number of universities, including a Doctor of Laws from Harvard University in 2018.

 From 2013 until 2018, Fineberg served as chairperson of the Carnegie Endowment for International Peace.
 He was succeeded by former U.S. secretary of commerce Penny Pritzker in May 2018.
 He is presently the president of the Gordon and Betty Moore Foundation.
 And he has been member of the advisory board of the Peter G. Peterson Foundation.